These guides are AI-generated educational summaries — not legal or medical advice.

 Minimizing impact on work and daily activities

-Why: Occupational and functional impact is a required assessment on the DBQ.
+Occupational and functional impact is a required assessment on the DBQ.
 Underreporting how the condition affects work capacity and ADLs leads to underrating.

-Do this instead: Prepare a written list of at least 10 specific activities you can no longer do or do with significant difficulty due to the quadriceps injury.
+Instead: Prepare a written list of at least 10 specific activities you can no longer do or do with significant difficulty due to the quadriceps injury.
 Reference this list during the exam.

 Impact: 20% to 50%